Poverty in Canada: History of poverty in Canada

 By 2008, Senator Eggleton tabled the Senate Committees's report on "Poverty, Housing And Homelessness: Issues And Options", saying that the phenomena and the understanding of poverty, housing and homelessness had become more complex since 1971, when the Croll report was tabled.
 Poverty, housing and homelessness continued to be "as grave a challenge" in 2008 as in 1971.
 The poverty rate in Canada in 2008, was among the highest of the OECD member nations, the world's wealthiest industrialized nations.

 In 2013, Canada's high poverty rate ranked among the worst of 17 high income countries with 12.1% living in poverty.
 Canada's child poverty rate was 15.1% compared to 12.8% in the mid-1990s.
 Only the United States ranked lower.

 An April 29, 2014 Administrators Colloquium organized by the Canada School of Public Service noted that there was a shift in research from poverty in Canada to examinations of income inequality, for example in the Standing Committee on Finance's December 2013 report.
-This shift was also reflected at the international level in research and publications by the International Monetary Fund (IMF), the Organisation for Economic Co-operation and Development (OECD), and the World Economic Forum (WEF).
+This shift was also reflected at the international level in research and publications by the IMF, the OECD, and the World Economic Forum (WEF).
 By 2014, the WEF described the increasing wealth gap as the "biggest risk facing the world".